-As at 30 September 2015 there were 120,965,212 shares of 25p each in issue (2014: 97,480,212) each share having one vote.
+As at 30 September 2016 there were 142,318,212 shares of 25p each in issue (2015: 120,965,212) each share having one vote.
+Details of the voting rights in the Company's shares at the date of this annual report are given in note 9 to the Notice of Annual General Meeting on page 81.

-There were no shares held in treasury during the year (2014: nil).
+There were no shares held in treasury during the year (2015: nil).

-Details of the substantial shareholders in the Company are listed on page 68.
+Details of the substantial shareholders in the Company are listed on page 67.

 The giving of powers to issue or buy-back the Company's shares requires the relevant resolution to be passed by shareholders.
-Proposals for the renewal of the Board's current powers to issue and buy-back shares are detailed on pages 74 to 76.
+Proposals for the renewal of the Board's current powers to issue and buy-back shares are detailed on pages 77 to 79.